How to Start a Property Management Company in Illinois

 Step 2: Create a Strong Legal Contract & Have Knowledge of Illinois Property Management Laws

 Starting this process early on is advisable, considering the time and financial investment it entails, especially with potential attorney fees.
+Remember, most property managers in Illinois need a real estate license, and for certain property management activities, a real estate broker’s license is mandatory.

 • Contract duration.